wilsontelab/publications/svCapture-2022/README.md

 Use the tabs at the left to work through the  analysis steps.
 The basic actions for most steps are:
-- load the required data package(s) into the running app
+- load the required data package(s) into the running app, ending with 'mdi.package.zip'
 - assign samples into Sample Sets using `Assign Samples`
 - use `Sample Set` and `Select Samples` to choose the samples to plot
 - use the gear icon at the top to set SV filtering options